It takes a high savings rate to achieve financial independence and retire early. A visit to Disney World requires a significant output of money.

 For lodging, you do one of two things.

-You can do like we did, paying to stay in an onsite Disney hotel while getting excellent perks for off-season travel, like a free dining plan for your entire family.
+You can do like we did, paying to stay in an onsite Walt Disney World resort hotel while getting excellent perks for off-season travel, like a free dining plan for your entire family.

 Hilton, in particular, has several great cards for earning bonus points (see offers here).